 Don’t put off Predictive Maintenance

 Predictive maintenance is the most cost-effective—emergency maintenance results in the most amount of downtime.
 You can put off predictive maintenance for a short duration if the need is there.
-This may be due to cost or schedule, but it still needs to be completed in a reasonable amount of time.
+Delays are due to your schedule or ability to pay for the fix.
 The best way to think about this would be like a race car driver coming in for a quick pit-stop.
 You’d rather be racing, but the alternative would be risking a chance of wrecking your car and losing any chance of finishing the race.

 Preventative Maintenance is important